« Previous Page Table of Contents Next Page »

 [Page 273]

-pursued his secular studies, the more critical he became of the the rules and injunctions set forth in the Tanach and Talmud.
+pursued his secular studies, the more critical he became of the rules and injunctions set forth in the Tanach and Talmud.

 The father and son decided to determine what is said about this by the greatest, and to this day, best commentator about Tanach and Talmud – Rabbi Yitzhak Ben Shlomo (Rashi).
-When the father showed his son in the text that Rashi held the same opinion as the Tanach with regard to the source of the rivers, the younger Kellner, not having in mind that this could be conceived as heretical, immediately answered that “Rashi made a mistake.”
+When the father showed his son in the text that Rashi held the same opinion as the Tanach with regard to the source of the rivers, the younger Kellner, not having in mind that this could be conceived as heretical, immediately answered that “Rashi must have made a mistake.”

 This infuriated the elder Kellner so much, that he gave his coddled son a slap on the face.
 He immediately fired the student who gave his son secular lessons, and destroyed all his non-Jewish books.